g0dsCookie/PuttyLauncher/README.md

 # Installation

 Download the latest release and extract the .zip file.
-Copy the *PuttyLauncher* directory into your *Plugins* directory and finally restart WinCommandPalette.
+Copy the *PuttyLauncher* directory into your *WinCommandPalette* directory and finally restart WinCommandPalette.

 # Reload sessions